bondy-io/bondy_docs/docs/concepts/why_bondy.md

 [^cmeik]: Christopher Meiklejohn, Strangeloop 2022 [Resilient Microservices without the Chaos](https://www.youtube.com/watch?v=F32peAwCPlM)

-Delivering innovative customer experiences today requires the real-time networked connection of people, process, data and things (devices)[^cisco-ioe][^a16z].
+Delivering innovative customer experiences today requires the real-time networked connection of people, process, data and things (devices)[^cisco-ioe].

 [^cisco-ioe]: [The Internet of Everything](https://www.cisco.com/c/dam/en_us/about/business-insights/docs/ioe-value-at-stake-public-sector-analysis-faq.pdf)
-[^a16z]: Marc Andreessen, [Why Software is Eating the World](https://a16z.com/2011/08/20/why-software-is-eating-the-world)

-But creating those connections has become shockingly complicated due to the sheer number of tools (and their rapid rate of change) involved in most modern application development[^ogrady].
+But creating those connections has become shockingly complicated due to the sheer number of infrastructure components, associated protocols, APIs and client libraries involved in most modern application development[^ogrady].

 [^ogrady]: Stephen O'Grady, [The Developer Experience Gap](https://redmonk.com/sogrady/2020/10/06/developer-experience-gap/)

-If you are using a microservices architectural style or if you are integrating multiple different customer/user touchpoints across Web, Mobile (and possibly IoT devices) you are developing a distributed system.
+If you are using a microservices architectural style or if you are integrating multiple different customer/user touchpoints across Web, Mobile (and possibly IoT devices) you are developing a distributed application.

-Distributed systems are hard to design, develop and maintain yet we are not doing ourselves a favor by the way in which we are building them.
+Distributed applications are very hard to design, develop and maintain.
+They require multiple application communication patterns such as Remote Procedure Call (RPC) for point-to-point synchronous request-response and Publish/Subscribe for many-to-many asynchronous communications.
+Unfortunately, this is where things get really complicated, because typically each pattern requires a separate frameworks and infrastructure component.

+But should they be that difficult?
+Aren't we shooting ourselves in the foot by

 The industry's tendency to build layers over the existing layers without retiring the ones below and most importantly, the tendency to solve specific problems with vertical solutions, creating technology silos is dramatically increasing fragmentation of the technology landscape.